reillypascal/personalsite-ssg/pages/now.md

 While I originally planned to use this blog for technical writing, [my entry for the September 2025 IndieWeb Carnival](/posts/2025/09/september-indieweb-carnival/) got me excited about creative writing and fiction.
 I've added a [fiction page](/fiction) to my site, and I have a second creative writing piece that's going there/on my blog soon.

-I've been getting into photography lately.
-I tracked down an analog SLR camera (a Minolta X-370) that I had in high school but never used, and I'm learning how to use it.
-There are also local classes on developing black & white film, and I think it would be fun to learn to do that.
+Recently I've found some new hobbies.
+First is photography.
+I tracked down an analog SLR camera (a Minolta X-370) that I had in high school but never used, and I'm learning analog photography with it.
+I also found some local classes on developing black & white film, and that should be a fun skill to learn.

-Recently I've also wanted to make more new friends in the area and do more things in person, so I've started playing Pathfinder 2e with a TTRPG group at my library.
+Next is TTRPGS (i.e., games like D&D).
+I had been wanting to find more in-person friends and activities, so I joined a group playing Pathfinder 2e at my local library.
 The group has been welcoming, and the game is turning out to be a lot of fun.

 I also just got married!
 My partner and I had a nice small ceremony in October with family and friends.
 I'm so excited to spend the rest of my life with them.